tomrutsaert/tomrutsaert.github.io/README.md

-# tomrutsaert.github.io
+# Inmail.be
-Basic Inmail front page
+Welcome to Inmail.be